agude/agude.github.io/_books/valuable_humans_in_transit_and_other_stories.md

 {% include book_rating.html rating=3 %}

-[<cite class="short-story-title">cripes does anybody remember Google People</cite>][google_story] was originally composed on Twitter, and so takes the form of a series of Tweets.
-In the Tweets, the author and others reminise about a fictional social network, Google People, and its weird AI or paranormal behavior.
+[<cite class="short-story-title">cripes does anybody remember Google People</cite>][google_story] was originally composed on Twitter, taking the form of a series of tweets.
+The author and others reminisce about a fictional social network, Google People, and its strange AI or paranormal behavior.

 [google_story]: https://qntm.org/perso

 ### Driver
 {% include book_rating.html rating=4 %}

-A follow up to [<cite class="short-story-title">Lena</cite>][lena_interlink],
+A follow-up to [<cite class="short-story-title">Lena</cite>][lena_interlink],
-<cite class="short-story-title">Driver</cite> is a Wikipedia article about
+<cite class="short-story-title">Driver</cite> is another Wikipedia article,
-another brain scan, this one used as a slave driver for other brain images.
-It expands on the world, and hints at a mysterious _ele_.
+this time about a brain scan used as a slave driver for other brain images.
+It expands on the world introduced in <cite class="short-story-title">Lena</cite>
+and hints at a mysterious _ele_.

 [lena_interlink]: #lena

 ### I Don't Know, Timmy, Being God Is a Big Responsibility
 {% include book_rating.html rating=5 %}

-I read a draft of [<cite class="short-story-title">I Don't Know, Timmy, Being God Is a Big Responsibility</cite>][tim_story] before and didn't remember that it was by {{ the_author }}, so this story gave me a sense of déjà vu.
-It is about researchers who build an infinitely powerful computer and use it to perfectly simulate Earth, at which point they realize they must also live in a simulation.
-The idea is fun and story does a good job of easing into the revelation.
+I had read a draft of [<cite class="short-story-title">I Don't Know, Timmy, Being God Is a Big Responsibility</cite>][tim_story] before but didn't remember it was by {{ the_author }}, so this story gave me a sense of déjà vu.
+It's about researchers who build an infinitely powerful computer and use it to perfectly simulate Earth, only to realize they must also be living in a simulation.
+The concept is engaging, and the story does a great job of gradually revealing this twist.

 [tim_story]: https://qntm.org/responsibilit

 ### A Powerful Culture
 {% include book_rating.html rating=4 %}

-A take on the infamous [_"We considered ourselves to be a powerful culture.
-This place is not a place of honor…"_][honor] warning message about nuclear waste storage, this story imagines if Earth-1 had deadly waste it had to get rid of, how they might dump it on other multi-verse Earths, and how those Earths would respond.
-It reminds me of {{ cleaning_up }} from {{ bankss }} {{
+This story offers a take on the infamous [_"We considered ourselves to be a powerful culture.
+This place is not a place of honor…"_][honor] warning message about nuclear waste storage.
+It imagines a scenario where Earth-1 has deadly waste to dispose of, how they might dump it on other multiverse Earths, and how those Earths would respond.
+It reminds me of {{ cleaning_up }} from {{
-art }}.
+bankss }} {{ art }}.

 [honor]: https://en.wikipedia.org/wiki/Long-term_nuclear_waste_warning_messages